1,425 total views, 9 views today

 I’ve only just set up my own analytics tracking for measuring shares in April (yes very slack I know, since I do this for my clients) so I don’t have a long time period to show you on this yet, but I realised I needed to measure it when I saw how well Google Ads display marketing works for getting shares when used with content marketing.
 Here are some examples of pages that I am currently only marketing through Display advertising.
 Please note, while these numbers look small I only started with Display recently, and I have not established an audience yet so these are from cold traffic.

-To boost shares, and therefore add SEO juice and social proof, you can get faster results by putting a small portion of your budget onto low cost traffic like users from India.
-You can pick up users from India for just a cent each, and so there are more opportunities for finding users who will share.
+To boost shares, and therefore add SEO juice and social proof, you can get faster results by putting a small portion of your budget onto low cost traffic like users from India or Africa.
+This traffic is very inexpensive and so there are more opportunities for finding users who will share.

-Meanwhile, here are some screenshots of my real offer pages with share counts so you can see the kinds of landing pages that are being shared:
+Meanwhile, here are some screenshots of real pages with share counts so you can see the kinds of landing pages that are being shared:

 I checked whether all the shares really do add to SEO.
 Its early days yet, but I would argue yes, definitely.
 Here is the Search Console report for my Google Analytics Cheat Sheet which has been shared the most.
 The purple line shows the number of impressions per day for these keywords and the orange line shows my average organic ranking.
-So you can see that at the time of writing my cheat sheet has moved from being ranked around 80-90 in the SERP to more like 40.
-At the same time the number of impressions have increased.
-As a page’s position becomes lower and lower towards position 1, the number of organic impressions should increase dramatically because so few people check further than the first page of Google.
+So you can see that at the time of writing my cheat sheet has moved improved in average position.
+As a page’s position becomes lower and lower towards position 1-10, the number of organic impressions and clicks should increase dramatically because so few people check further than the first page of Google.
+I don’t get clicks for it yet because people are not searching on page 6, that’s for sure.

 4) The people coming from Display are subscribing for emails